-Hospitals and Health Systems need to be gathering information to properly document these 403(b) plans and prepare for financial statement audits.
+Senior care providers need to be gathering information to properly document these 403(b) plans and prepare for financial statement audits.
 These two compliance requirements for 403(b) plans, perhaps the most substantial changes in 40 years, pose new challenges and implementation can be complex.

 However, you can depend on Plante Moran professionals to help you work through both.
 Our employee benefit plan consultants have the right mix of skills and years of experience working with tax-deferred retirement plans to design a written plan that will meet your needs.
 Further, our benefit plan audit specialists conducted more than 950 audits last year, so they have experience that you can count on.

 Understanding how participants are currently using your 403(b) plan and obtaining the necessary participant records can be very time consuming and complicated for the plan sponsor because participants are accustomed to individualizing their retirement accounts within the plan and gaining access to the funds in a myriad of ways.

 Senior care providers should build their written plans on the gathered information so that they honor the past and set expectations for the future.
 The written plan should align the goals of the plan sponsor with the new 403(b) plan requirements.
 A successful benefit plan audit will rely on having access to appropriate plan documentation, along with participant and financial information.

 Sponsors of many 403(b) plans must transition from their role as a simple pass through for retirement savings and take on more responsibility.
 Because of the complexity of many 403(b) plans there may be a tendency to break up the current plan into several plans to cover different categories of participants.